(416) 736 - 2100 ext. 77949

 About Matt Bamber

 Matt is an Assistant Professor of Accounting.
 He originally trained as a Chartered Accountant (ICAEW; FCA), gaining practical experience in audit and corporate finance in the UK and the US.
 In 2004, he made the transition from practice to higher education.
 Before joining Schulich School of Business in 2018, Matt held appointments at the Universities of Bristol (UK) and University of Toronto (Canada).
 Matt’s current research interests lie in the sociology of financial reporting, drawing on theories of performance, identity, and surveillance.
 His particular focus is on investor-manager interactions, and specifically Question and Answer sessions.
-He has published his work in a number of high ranked academic journals including Accounting, Organizations and Society and Human Relations.
+He has published his work in a number of high ranked academic journals including Contemporary Accounting Research, Accounting, Organizations and Society, and Human Relations.

 2017/18 Rotman School of Management, University of Toronto: Teaching Award MBA